-- 4.1 Written Lead Management Program The Lead Management Program presents procedures designed to protect the Penn community from exposure to lead within Penn's facilities. - 4.2 Determination of Employee Lead Exposure Upon request, EHRS shall perform lead hazard assessments for construction or lead hot work tasks that have the potential to expose employees to levels of lead above the OSHA action level of 30 ug/m3 as an eight-hour time-weighted average.
 The assessments shall include air monitoring and observation of work practices and engineering controls typically used for each task.
-EHRS shall provide the employee and supervisor with a written copy of the sampling results and findings within five working days of the assessment.
-The report shall describe any required changes in work practices or engineering controls based upon EHRS observation of the task in order to reduce the exposure and also notify the employee of the frequency of follow-up sampling if applicable.
+EHRS shall provide the employee and supervisor with a written copy of the sampling results and findings/recommendations within five working days of the assessment.
+The report shall describe any required changes in work practices or engineering controls based upon EHRS observation of the task to reduce the lead exposure and notify the employee of the frequency of follow-up sampling if applicable.